 - Feedback: Using feedback from the production environment, developers and IT engineers assess the current version of the application and use it to inform the next round of changes.
 In this respect, the DevOps pipeline becomes a continuous cycle.

 When put together, these stages of the pipeline allow teams to perform what is known in DevOps as Continuous Integration/Continuous Delivery, or CI/CD.

 Why use a DevOps pipeline?

-A DevOps CI/CD pipeline helps teams streamline and automate software delivery processes that otherwise tend to be performed manually and in isolation.
+A DevOps CI/CD pipeline helps teams streamline and automate software distribution, a software delivery processes that otherwise tend to be performed manually and in isolation.
 At the same time, it ensures that all stakeholders — developers, IT engineers and anyone else who plays a role in the software delivery process — have visibility into and a sense of ownership over the entire pipeline.